QUBO++: A model-and-solve framework for combinatorial optimization via QUBO/HUBO

 ABS3 Solver

 - Multi-GPU scaling: Uses all detected GPUs on a Linux host.
+GPU acceleration is available for coefficients up to 128-bit integers; larger coefficients fall back to CPU-only search.

 ABS3 Supported GPU architectures